 Music and a long drive are a help sometimes too.
 I have about an hour’s commute each day so I turn on the radio to my favorite channels or use a playlist on my phone and sing along with my favorite songs.
 This can be helpful pretty much any day.
 (Although I sometimes get looks from other drivers who seem to think I am talking to myself but oh well!)

-This week’s prompt is – Special People / Iconic People
+This week’s prompt is – How do you De-Stress?

 The Book of Me is a themed event enabling you to build a “Book of Me” over at least the coming year to share with your descendants, in reality this project can be as long

 or as short as you want it to be.